dpaquette/BugTracker.NET/Blog 5.1 - SQL Injection.md

 Now looking through the application I can't actually find any parameters that aren't properly escaped.
 I think it is likely that they exist, somewhere, and that the large amount of code is obscuring them.
 However it does require that every parameter be manually escaped.
 It is very easy to forget such things andy it only takes one mistake to allow an attacker to delete the entire database.
 The [general advice](https://www.owasp.org/images/d/d4/OWASP_IL_2007_SQL_Smuggling.pdf) is to avoid blacklisting characters.

-We want to make sure that not only is the application itself secure but that future developers are prevented, as best as possible, from shotting themselves in the foot.
+We want to make sure that not only is the application itself secure but that future developers are prevented, as best as possible, from shooting themselves in the foot.
 If every query is parameterized then it should act as something of a hint to future developers that they too should parameterize queries.

 The funny part about this query is that the syntax for string replacement is not that different from the syntax for parameterizing the query.
 Unfortunately the replacement syntax is used for code other than replacing parameters in SQL.
 For instance it is used in replacing tokens in an e-mail subject line